back to the MAIN INDEX

 the Roman Forum, as it appears today

-What Berneri describes as an uninhabited place, off the beaten track, where the braves challenged themselves with terrible stone-fights, was but the present archaeological site of the Roman Forum.
+What Berneri describes as an uninhabited place, away from the bustling streets, where the braves used to challenge themselves with terrible stone-fights, was the present archaeological site of the Roman Forum.

-The ups and downs of this area, from pre-Roman times to nowadays, give reason for its different looks in time.
+The evolution of this area, from early pre-Roman times to nowadays, gives reason for its different look in time.

-At first, a simple valley, where the people who lived on the top of the nearby hills gathered every eight days to sell and buy goods, away (foras in Latin) from the territories of their respective tribes; then the elegant downtown of the republican and imperial city, where the main temples stood; then an abandoned area, and then, as of the 15th century, the site of the cattle-market (whence the name Vaccino); finally, but only since the mid 1800s, the most renowned among the archaeological sites of modern Rome, to which the old name "Forum" was given back.
+At first, a simple valley, where the people who lived on the top of the surrounding hills gathered every eight days to sell and buy goods, away (foras in Latin) from the territories of their respective tribes.
+Then the elegant downtown of the republican and imperial city, where the main temples stood; then an abandoned area during the Middle Ages, where sheep grazed, and then, as of the 15th century, the site of the cattle-market (whence the name Campo Vaccino i.e. "Cattle Field"); finally, but only since the mid 1800s, the largest and most renowned among Rome's archaeological sites, to which the old name 'Forum' was given back.

-Due to this spot's original importance, it could have not been located elsewhere but in a crucial position, between the Capitolium hill and the Colosseum's imposing mass, and between the Palatine Hill and the Esquiline Hill (by whose base was the ill-famed Suburra district, ancient Rome's Bronx).
+Due to the original importance of this spot, it could have not been located elsewhere but in a crucial position, enclosed by the Capitolium Hill, where the main temples stood, the Palatine Hill, where the emperors built their palaces, and the Esquiline Hill, by whose base stretched the ill-famed Suburra district.

-Since the beginning of the Middle Ages (5th-6th centuries) this area appeared more and more neglected, with its several building more and more damaged.
+Since the beginning of the Middle Ages (5th-6th centuries), this area appeared more and more neglected; after Rome's christianization, pagan temples were gradually abandoned and taken down, to be recycled as building material.

 note the double row of trees

-Despite the popes' interest for antiquity had already been awakened since the Renaissance, and despite some considerable finds had already been made in this area (such as the famous reclining statue known as Marforio), a real excavation was not carried out before the 19th century, very gradually at first, then systematically only after 1870, i.e. after the city had passed from the hands of the pope to those of the king of Italy.
+Despite the popes' interest for antiquity had already been awakened since the Renaissance, and despite some considerable finds had already been made in this area (such as the famous reclining statue known as Marforio), a real excavation campaign did not take place before the second half of the 19th century, very gradually at first, then systematically, when the Papal State fell (1870) and Rome became the capital of the Kingdom of Italy.

-Unfortunately, what archaeologists found, and what we still see today, are mainly ruins.
+Unfortunately, what archaeologists found, and what we still see today, are mostly ruins.

 the tournament organized and won by Meo (Canto XI)

-detail from the map by P. del Massaio, 1472
+detail from the map by Pietro del Massaio, 1472

-Then, over the remains of the ancient Tabularium (archive), the great Senators' Palace was built, and the site gained again its social importance; here Rome's administrators, the Senators, held their meetings.
+Then, over the remains of the ancient Tabularium (state archive), the large Senators' Palace was built; here Rome's administrators (the Senators) held their meetings, and the site gained again its social importance.

-But besides the palace, the hill was still a simple slope, and after the pedlars who sold food here during a sort of fair, periodically held, the hill was nicknamed faba tosta (i.e. roasted broad bean).
+But besides the palace, the hill was still a rough slope with a bare open space at the top; pedlars kept selling food here during a sort of fair, periodically held, whence the hill was nicknamed faba tosta (i.e. "roasted broad bean").

-So, ever since, this has been the look of the famous square, that Berneri mentions, as well: three large buildings, whose lightings shine from the sides of the square up to its end (the Senators' Palace), and in the center the famous statue of Marcus Aurelius, that Paul III had moved from the Lateran; Michelangelo, yet opposing the idea of transferring the statue, drew its high base, the one over which Nuccia climbs - taking the risk of breaking her neck - to watch Meo's feats.
+So, ever since, this was the final arrangement of the famous square, mentioned by Berneri: three large buildings, whose lightings shine from the sides of the square up to its bottom (Senators Palace) and, in the centre, the famous statue of Marcus Aurelius.
+The later once stood in the Lateran grounds, and was moved here in 1538.
+Michelangelo drew for it a high base, the one over which Nuccia climbs - taking the risk of breaking her neck - to watch Meo's feats.

 the celebrations organized by Meo (Canto VII)

-The lightings were a constant element of this important roman 8-day festival, which ended with a parade known as the candle race.
-The scarce visual sources of this happening, such as the painting by Ippolito Caffi shown on the left, give us a rather faithful impression of what Rome's streets may have looked like during the celebrations organized by Meo.
+The lightings were a constant element of this important Roman eight-day festival, which ended with a special event known as the candle race.
+The paintings that depict this race, such as the one by Ippolito Caffi shown on the left, suggest the atmosphere and the colours that Rome's streets may have had during public celebrations, such as the one organized by Meo.

 PIAZZA NAVONA